kvnang/frkennyang/src/posts/wyd23/index.md

 We’ll simply have a good time.
 Experience has proven that ‘pilgrimage’ is not a synonym for ‘boring.’
 Don’t worry—we won’t be praying all the time.
 As Christians, we are truly human: we like to sightsee, eat, shop, socialize, and sleep.
 Hence, we’ll try some local cuisines.
 Aside from churches, we’ll visit famous landmarks.
 We’ll do some shopping.
 Most importantly, we’ll get to know and help each other as a team.
 I am hopeful that, at the end of our trip, we’ll become friends.
 Some might even encounter their future spouse in this journey—who knows?

-## 2. What are the requirements to join this trip?
+## 2. What are the requirements to join?

 ### Age: 16-35